Collected Works ✏️ Vancouver

 The gymnasium is almost silent.
 The only sound is that of students turning pages and clicking their pens.
 My eyes are weary yet caffeinated to the point of hallucination.
 The topic lies before me: The Epic, from Odysseus to J. Alfred Prufrock.

-Did Old Rex really roll a die the day before to arrive at that topic?
+Did Old Rex really roll a die the day before to arrive at that topic (which I knew he’d arrive at)?
 I doubt it.
 I suspect that the game is rigged.
 Why?
-Because Old Rex is a Classical Greek scholar and he’s in love with Lord Byron.
-Which explains why he looks alot like J. Alfred Prufrock — haunted by all the epic journeys he never took.
+Because Old Rex is a control freak and he’s also a Classical Greek scholar who’s in love with Lord Byron.
+Which explains why he looks alot like J. Alfred Prufrock, haunted by all the epic journeys he never took.

 2:01 A.M.

 But how to work this Norse myth into a coherent line of argument about the epic?
-I remember Old Rex stressing the difference between the northern sagas and the southern epics: he said the Norse and German stories were crude and inferior, and they could never compete with the Greek and Roman epics.
-Yet whether it was in Valhalla or on Olympus, it was all about in-fighting, lust, conniving, and war.
+I remember Old Rex referring briefly to the difference between the northern sagas and the southern epics: he said the Norse and German stories were crude and inferior, and they could never compete with the Greek and Roman epics.
+Yet as far as I can see, whether it’s in Valhalla or on Olympus, it’s all about in-fighting, lust, conniving, and war.

 Old Rex is obsessed with the Greeks, their Golden Age, their law and order, their famed democracy, and, above all, their Iliad and Odyssey.
 And yet the Classical Greeks also fell into chaos and darkness: war with the Persians, the execution of Socrates, and then a fratricidal war with the Spartans.